Five Clichés About Living In Mexico Broken Down One by One

 Given the demoralizing nature of what we have to look at when televisions are on in the U.S, whether it’s in your home or in front of your treadmill at your local gym, the media’s job is to make us feel something (They call that “engagement”) and unfortunately, the algorithms of effective engagement lean toward outrage and fear.

-Platitude #4 - We love Mexico because it’s so much cheaper.
+Platitude #4 - We love Mexico because it’s cheaper.

 Platitude #5 - Life is simpler in Mexico ( on a little on being "picked to death by a duck").

-That life is more simple in Mexico is related to Platitude #4: that it’s less expensive in Mexico, in that marketing complicates our lives in the United States.
+That life is more simple in Mexico is related to Platitude #4: that it’s less expensive in Mexico.
+It’s marketing that complicates our lives in the United States.
+No one mentions this.
+Being sold to constantly makes life more complicated.

 The way in which Americans are marketed to fundamentally changed from broad sales appeals to a-la-carte upgrades about 15 years ago featuring add-ons, V.I.P. privileges in museums, a dollar more for the M&M sprinkles on your ice cream - you name it.

 You can’t even avoid economic death-by-1,000 cuts when supporting a good cause.
+Non-profits have learned from corporations how to pursuade you to give more by breaking down every giving opportunity and packaging it a la carte.
 As a fundraiser, I learned to be an expert in this type of marketing.
-Sophisticated non-profits are as proficient at it as companies are.
-It’s even called “cause-related marketing” in the fund-raising trade.
+It’s even called “cause-related marketing.”

-At my non-profit, I asked the same people for money in a dozen ways in a year; the ticket to galas, their corporate sponsorships to attend V.I.P. receptions with event guest speakers, and annual donations (both individual and corporate) in exchange for being listed in the annual report along with their friends (Peer-pressure is just as powerful in mission-based marketing as commercial marketing).
+I asked the same people for money in a dozen ways in a year; the ticket to galas, their corporate sponsorships to attend V.I.P. receptions with event guest speakers, and annual donations (both individual and corporate) in exchange for being listed in the annual report along with their friends (Peer-pressure is a powerful component to mission-based marketing.)

 Finally, a donor famously told my boss, “It feels like getting pecked to death by a duck.”